0xJayPi/ethernaut/instance/README.md

 1. I created an `Intermediary` contract in my test file to use it to call the instance.
 2. When the validation in `changeOwner()` is triggered, `msg.sender == address(Intermediary)` and `tx.origin == msg.sender`.
 Thus, I'm now able to send `msg.sender` as parameter and change the owner.
 3. I tested the solution locally to validate my assumptions.
 Then, coded a script to execute it on-chain

+## 5.Token

+`Contract instance: 0x21d06aC321053C031aefd719D08f86A3aaf7723d`
+### Steps
+Before Solidity 8.0.0, mathematical operations could overflow/underflow resulting in unexpected behaviours if not considered within the contract logic.
+It was the accepted approach to implement OpenZeppelin's SafeMath library to prevent it from happening.
+From Solidity 8.0.0 onwards, any overflow/underflow triggers a panic resulting in a revert
+1. I set the local environment to validate the underflow I want to trigger for `balances[]`.
+The objective is to set its value to what-would-be `-1`, which, as a consequence of the underflow, will actually be `type(uint256).max`
+2. After testing locally, I wrote the script to perform the transaction on-chain
+3. By sending 21 tokens (any value > 20 tokens transfered to the player) from the player address to any address, I triggered the underflow in `balances[player]`